Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-\paragraph{Content Rating.} Developers provide a \textit{Content Rating} as part of the app metadata to indicate the age appropriateness of their apps. \textit{Content Rating} indicates the objectionable nature of material within the app, and does not directly indicate whether they are targeted towards children.
-These ratings are reviewed by Apple~\cite{Apple:Guidelines}, and used to enforce parental control features that restrict children from accessing the app~\cite{Apple:AgeRatings}.
-At the outset, we highlight that unless an application specifically targets children, they are not obligated to include a corresponding segment in their privacy policy.
-The discussion that follows sheds light on a potential area of concern given the content rating that apps adopt and how parental controls work.
-We find that most apps that we analyzed had a 4+ content rating on the App Store (81\%; $n=419,762$), while fewer apps had 9+ (3\%; $n=16,687$), 12+ (9\%; $n=46,737$), or 17+ (13\%; $n=69,309$) content rating values.
-Since privacy labels do not indicate the app's data practices specific to children, the only other option that users have for learning this information is to review the privacy policy.
-Given parental control settings, an app with a 4+, 9+, or 12+ rating could be used by minors, although they may not be the intended audience for the app.
-But when an app specifically targets children, it is subject to additional regulation that may require parental consent.
-Polisis can identify policy segments that address \textit{International/Specific Audiences} and further identify if the segment addresses \textit{Children}, and then compare this output to the content rating.
-Only 46\% ($n=191,120 \pm 4,197$) apps with a 4+ content rating also included a privacy policy segment that addresses data practices specific to children.
-We were more likely to find similar policy segments for apps with different content ratings that can also be accessed by children, 9+ (64\%; $n=10,700 \pm 167$) and 12+ (50\%; $n=23,529 \pm 467$).
+\paragraph{\textbf{Content Rating.}} Developers provide a \textit{Content Rating} as part of the app metadata to indicate the age appropriateness of their apps.
+These ratings are reviewed by Apple~\cite{Apple:Guidelines} and used to enforce parental control features that restrict children from accessing the app~\cite{Apple:AgeRatings}.
+We find that most apps that have a 4+ content rating on the App Store (81\%; $n=419,762$), while fewer apps have 9+ (3\%; $n=16,687$), 12+ (9\%; $n=46,737$), or 17+ (13\%; $n=69,309$) content ratings.
+Since privacy labels do not indicate the app's data practices specific to children, users must review the privacy policy to learn this information.
+Given parental control settings, an app with a 4+, 9+, or 12+ rating could be used by minors, although they may not be the intended or target audience for the app.
+However, when an app specifically targets children, it is subject to additional regulations that may require parental consent.
+We fine-tuned language models to identify policy segments that address \textit{International/Specific Audiences} and to identify further if the segment addresses \textit{Children}, then compare this output to the content rating.
+Only 50\% ($n=179,168$) apps with a 4+ content rating also included a privacy policy segment that addresses data practices specific to children (Fig.~\ref{fig:children}; all plots; left-most bar).
+We were more likely to find similar policy segments for apps with different content ratings that can also be accessed by children, 9+ (65\%; $n=10,118$) and 12+ (59\%; $n=22,293$).

+We further looked at content ratings for different privacy types associated with data collection.
+Considering apps with a 4+ content rating, roughly half had a policy explicitly addressing children across privacy types.
+While 20\% ($n=74,320$), 37\% ($n=134,076$), and 44\% ($n=159,512$) of the apps with a 4+ content rating declare in their privacy label that they collect data used to track users, linked to users, and not linked to users respectively, only 58\% ($n=43,536$), 51\% ($n=68,715$), and 54\% ($n=86,743$) of those apps also addressed children in their privacy policies (Fig.~\ref{fig:children}; plots 1, 2, \& 3; bottom half; left-most bars; white overlay indicates addressing children).